What Ingredients to look for in a Natural Sleep Supplement?

-Natural sleep aids are dietary and herbal supplements that can relieve temporary insomnia.
+Natural sleep aids are dietary and herbal supplements to sleep better at night.
 Shutterstock Images

 There are some natural sleep supplements and ingredients that are backed by considerable scientific research.

 - 5-HTP: This is the precursor to the neurotransmitter serotonin, which is involved in mood, motivation, and sleep.
 5-HTP also initiates the production of melatonin, a hormone which plays a significant role in regulating our sleep and wake cycles.